 - Share knowledge, expertise and values.

-The computer science discipline recognizes the importance of reflecting the mission and heritage of St. Norbert College in our courses and in the process of software and computer system development.
+The computer science discipline recognizes the importance of reflecting the mission and heritage of St. Norbert College in our courses and in the process of software and computer-system development.
 Students have the responsibility to do their best in all course work and projects.
 Students have a responsibility to design correct software solutions that consider the needs of diverse groups of users.
-Project team members have a responsibility to respect the unique talents of individual members while working towards common goals.
+Project team members have a responsibility to respect the unique talents of individual members while working toward common goals.
 Both computer science faculty and students have the responsibility not only to adapt to changes in technology but also to serve as gentle change agents to assist others in the appropriate use of technology.

 Computer science faculty and students have a responsibility to be impartial, to maintain our integrity and to account for our actions and inactions.
 Because of our roles in developing software systems, we have significant opportunities to do good, to cause harm or to influence others to do good or cause harm.
 We have access to private information, such as health and financial information, as well as information on national security.
 We have the ability to share information instantaneously worldwide.
 We have the ability to develop software systems that make decisions without human intervention.
-We continually instruct our students on the need to act with honesty and integrity, to respect the rights of others, to promote justice and the common good by posing difficult but current questions such as:
+We continually instruct our students on the need to act with honesty and integrity, to respect the rights of others, and to promote justice and the common good, by posing difficult but current questions such as:

 - Would my decision hold up to public scrutiny?